annabokun/data_viz_socials/README.md

 Welcome!
 This repository contains reproducible code and datasets for data visualizations I share on social media.
-I’m a sociologist and demographer focusing on **family demography, aging, and population health** — and I believe good data storytelling aimed at informing the public.
+I’m a sociologist and demographer focusing on **family demography, aging, and population health** — and I believe in good data storytelling aimed at informing the public.

 ---